-You need to measure X and Z Offsets for every tool in the job, using the F2/Measure key on the tool offset library screen.
+You need to measure X and Z Offsets for every tool in the job, using the Measure keys on the tool offset library screen.
 In most cases, setting the tool offsets will simultaneously locate the X axis stock zero point (i.e. the spindle centerline).

 You will usually use the Part Setup screen to locate the Z axis stock zero point (i.e. the end of the stock).